uni-bremen-agst/eNYPD/_pages/quickstart.markdown

   After downloading the version of eNYPD above.
   You can run eNYPD with the command line:

-  java -jar eNYPD-0.0.1-SNAPSHOT-jar-with-dependencies <path to rt.jar> <path to war file>.
+  java -jar eNYPD-0.0.1-SNAPSHOT-jar-with-dependencies "path to rt.jar" "path to war file".

  * Running Example
  [Here](https://github.com/uni-bremen-agst/eNYPD/tree/example) is an WAR- archive, we use it as illustrative example to show  how eNYPD works.